victorflorez/victorflorez.github.io/index.md

 ## Research Areas:
 My interests lie in the intersection between environmental exposures and health outcomes:

- -Pediatric environmental health

- -Exposure assessment
+-Environmental epidemiology
+-Molecular epidemiology

- -Global/international health
+-Maternal-child health

- -Research Translation

- -Community-engaged intervention research

 In my research, I´m applying the latest generation of quantitative methods in epidemiology and new causal inference methods.
-Currently, I´m studying the effect of metal mixtures on children’s cognitive abilities and how policy actions can be actionable from hypothetical interventions.